msb/minecraft/README.md

 The following instructions are all related to managing the Bedrock server.

+Some experience with Docker, GCP, Terrform, and Kubernetes would be useful when using this resource.

 ## Managing a local Bedrock server

 You can easily get a Minecraft Bedrock server up and running on your own laptop/desktop by using